Property Tax Certain Matters 41.46

 (a) At least 14 days before a hearing on a protest, the chief appraiser shall:

-(2) inform the property owner that the owner or the agent of the owner may inspect and may obtain a copy of the data, schedules, formulas, and all other information the chief appraiser plans to introduce at the hearing to establish any matter at issue; and
+(2) inform the property owner that the owner or the agent of the owner is entitled on request to a copy of the data, schedules, formulas, and all other information the chief appraiser will introduce at the hearing to establish any matter at issue; and

-(3) deliver a copy of the hearing procedures established by the appraisal review board under Section 41.66 to the property owner.
+(3) deliver a copy of the hearing procedures adopted by the appraisal review board under Section 41.01 to the property owner.

 Delivery of notice, see Sec.
 1.07.